CJ& 110 Criminal Law • 5 Cr.

 Surveys theories and concepts of law pertaining to the criminal justice system.
 Topics include the Revised Code of Washington and specific state and federal constitutional amendments.

 After completing this class, students should be able to:

-- Recognize and use the basic vocabulary of law (e.g., culpability, mens rea, probable cause, rule of law, etc.,) in-class writings, short answer tests, and class discussions.
+- Use the basic vocabulary of law (e.g., culpability, mens rea, probable cause, rule of law, etc.)

-- Accurately and informatively explain and give examples of the conceptual and statuatory differences between “civil” and “criminal” law.
+- Accurately and informatively explain and give examples of the conceptual and statutory differences between “civil” and “criminal” law.

-- Demonstrate in written essays why general knowledge of “criminal” and “civil” law is important in the daily lives of all citizens.
-For example, how law can be used to settle civil disputes and how knowledge of the criminal “process” can be used to protect one’s civil rights.
+- Explain why general knowledge of “criminal” and “civil” law is important in the daily lives of all citizens.

 - Identify, explain and discuss in writings and discussions the theory behind the development of “criminal” and “civil” laws.

-- Explain in discussions and writings the key elements to specific criminal statutes in the Revised Code of Washington.
-For example, the crimes of “burglary”, “arson”, “robbery”, “theft”, “murder”, “assault”, “rape”, “kidnapping”, and “manslaughter”.
+- Explain the key elements to specific criminal statutes in the Revised Code of Washington.

-- Define, identify, and recognize, in discussions and writings, the major purposes of criminal law.
-For example, the defining, classifying, grading, prohibiting, and punishing of criminal behavior.
+- Define, identify, and recognize the major purposes of criminal law.